Gardening in November

 have them, be generous: have lots.
 Plant them 6-7 inches deep and they will go on for years.

 Pot up a few primroses or polyanthus from the garden, and watch them flower early indoors.

-Make sure alpines and cushion plants are free of fallen leaves which can cause moulds, bald patches and even death, especially in cold wet weather.
+Make sure alpines and cushion plants are free of fallen leaves which can cause molds, bald patches, and even death, especially in cold wet weather.

-If you have a heavy soil or a clay soil, dig the ground (when it is as dry as possible) and leave it rough, so the frost can break is down and make it friable for next season. – Greenfingers.com
+If you have heavy soil or clay soil, dig the ground (when it is as dry as possible) and leave it rough, so the frost can break is down and make it friable for the next season. – Greenfingers.com